digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 are use cases where it could be useful to understand these in more detail, for example if you want
 to:

+- develop your own instruments that depend on schedules, business day shifts and/or day count conventions
 - understand and validate the implementation of current Daml Finance instruments
-- develop your own instruments that depend on schedules, business day shifts and/or day count conventions
-- compose existing daml finance instruments, for example a set of zero coupon bonds according to a specific schedule of expiries
+- compose existing daml finance instruments, for example define multiple zero coupon bonds according to a specific schedule of expiries
 - use this calendar and schedule related functionality for non-financial use cases